Portugal is a country full of history, culture, great food and picturesque countryside.

 If you’re looking for a more budget-friendly option, you can opt to travel by bus.

-Hiring a car is another alternative if you would like to travel the country at your own pace and schedule.
+Hiring a car in Portugal is another alternative if you would like to travel the country at your own pace and schedule.

 However, drivers should be prepared to drive through some narrow roads when visiting some of the smaller towns.

 By far the best way to see Portugal (and the way went for) is by campervan!
 Giving you full flexibility to stay in the most breathtaking locations Portugal has to offer.
 You can learn more in our guide on the best campervan rentals in Portugal.